Harsit86/nebius-assignment/README.md

 }
 ```

-## Model

-The service uses `openai/gpt-oss-20b` via the Nebius AI API.
-It was chosen for its
+## Which model you chose and why

-large context window (essential for repositories with long READMEs and many files),
+I am using `openai/gpt-oss-20b` because it has support for large context window which is essential for repositories with long READMEs and many files,
-strong instruction-following for structured JSON output, and low inference cost due
+strong reasoning capability and instruction-following for structured JSON output.
-to its 20B parameter size — all while being accessible through the standard OpenAI SDK.

-## Repository Content Strategy
+Furthermore, compute and inference costs are low due to its 20B parameter size.

+## Approach to handling repository contents

-The goal is to maximise signal sent to the LLM while minimising API calls and token usage.
+My goal  wasto maximise signal sent to the LLM while minimising API calls and token usage.

-**What we fetch:**
+**What I fetched:**

 - **Repo metadata** (name, description, language, topics, stars) — free from the GitHub
   API, zero extra requests, high signal.
-- **README** — the author's own description of the project; the single best signal.
+- **README** - the author's own description of the project; the single best signal.
-- **Full file tree** — fetched in one API call with the recursive tree endpoint.
+- **Full file tree** - fetched in one API call with the recursive tree endpoint.
 Gives
   the LLM the shape of the project without downloading any file content.
-- **All root-level files** — config and manifest files (`pyproject.toml`, `package.json`,
+- **All root-level files** - config and manifest files (`pyproject.toml`, `package.json`,
   `Dockerfile`, etc.) live at the root and reveal language, dependencies, and
   infrastructure.
 Fetching everything at the root is language-agnostic and avoids
   hardcoding specific filenames.

-**What we skip:**
+**What I skip:**

 Any file larger than 100 KB is excluded, using the size metadata returned by the GitHub
 tree API (no extra requests needed).
 This single rule efficiently filters out lock files,
-generated bundles, large data files, and binary assets — all content that adds tokens
+generated bundles, large data files, and binary assets.
+This excludes all content that adds tokens
 but no analytical value.
 Subdirectory source files are also skipped; the tree listing
 already tells the LLM how the code is organised without the cost of fetching every file.